Using SourcePipeline

 • If a push event occurs in the repository/branch (SourceCommit), the pipeline runs automatically.
 It will also run when a commit event such as web editing occurs on the console of the SourceCommit service.

-• To add a push trigger event, select a repository and branch registered to SourceCommit in the Repository and Branch fields, and then click the [Add] button.
+• To add a push trigger event, select a repository and branch registered to SourceCommit in the Repository and Branch items, and then click [Add].

-• To delete a trigger event you’ve set, click i-SourcePipeline-delete-01 to delete it from the trigger list.
+• To delete a trigger event you have set, click i-SourcePipeline-delete-01 to delete it from the trigger list.

 • Pipeline trigger